top of page

 • Income Mismatch and TDS: TDS is reported.
 Nevertheless, the ITR does not supply the corresponding income for tax.

-• Income Tax Audit Concerns: The full audit report, which includes the balance sheet, auditors report, and profit and loss account, should be filed if an audit is mandated by section 44AB.
+• Income Tax Audit Concerns: Missing or incomplete audit reports, including balance sheets and profit and loss accounts, as mandated by Section 44AB.
+The full audit report, which includes the balance sheet, auditors report, and profit and loss account, should be filed if an audit is mandated by section 44AB.
 You run the risk of receiving a faulty return notice if you fail to submit these papers or if your audit report is not complete.

 • Bookkeeping Issues: Defective return notices may result from incomplete or non-submitted required books of accounts, including trading accounts, profit and loss accounts, balance sheets, and others.